Can Thailand's Pita succeed in a second PM vote?

 WHY WAS PITA NOT ENDORSED?

-The main stumbling block is Move Forward's plan to amend article 112 of the criminal code prohibiting insults of the monarchy, which royalist opponents see as crossing a red line.
+The main stumbling block is Move Forward's plan to amend Article 112 of the criminal code prohibiting insults to the monarchy, which royalist opponents see as crossing a red line.
 Thailand's constitution states the king is "enthroned in a position of revered worship".

 Chief among those is a royalist military with a penchant for coups and re-drafting constitutions to protect its interests and those of a conservative establishment that has influenced politics for decades.